 iv) how an individual can escalate their concerns on fundraising practice to the Fundraising Regulator or the Independent Fundraising Standards and Adjudication Panel for Scotland in the event that internal consideration is not possible.

 1.7 Returning Donations

-a) Fundraising organisations which are charities MUST* not return donations unless certain criteria are fulfilled.
+a) Fundraising organisations which are charities MUST* not return donations unless certain criteria are fulfilled (see L7.0 Acceptance and refusal of donations in the Legal Appendices).
 For all other fundraising organisations, donations MUST only be refunded in line with any policies or in exceptional circumstances.
 It may not be lawful to return a donation and fundraisers MUST take advice from legal advisers or the Charity Commission / OSCR before doing so.